 Citizen Science in Your Garden – Jessica Ross

 A native plant garden is home to birds, animals, pollinators, and other insects.
 Learn how citizen science practices and principles can help you observe and document garden life—for your own records or to contribute data to a project.
 We’ll discuss ways to monitor monarch butterflies, bumble bees, dragonflies, fungi, birds, and seasonal changes.
-Ross is the Arboretum’s citizen science coordinator.
+Ross is the Arboretum’s former citizen science coordinator.

 Session II: 10:45 a.m.– 12:15 p.m.

-Explore native gardening in the home landscape from initial planting to long-term maintenance.
+Explore native gardening in the home landscape from initial planting to long-term management.
 Learn how to maintain diversity, manage invasives, and enhance plantings as your garden develops.
 Carpenter is the Arboretum’s native plant gardener.

 Lunch: 12:15–1:15 p.m.